Vancouver Convention Centre: Sustainability

+The 6.5 acre green roof is the largest in Canada and the largest non-industrial green roof in North America.
+It emulates a Gulf Island coastal grassland beachfront, with a slope of 3 to 56 per cent incline, suited to drought conditions as well as very wet conditions.
+Zigzag patterns on the roof are runnels which act like natural streams and separate the roof into distinct drainage basins.
+The roof was constructed with a metal base, a gypsum-core fibreglass mat, capillary waterproofing and root inhibitor, and 10 cm of extruded insulation with a cloth filter.
+Atop this is 5 million kilograms (11 million pounds) of growth medium consisting of 70% volcanic rock, 25% organic matter (composted wood and garden waste), and 5% sand.
+When fully saturated with water, the roof has a mass of 193 kg/m^{2} (39.6 lbs/sqft).
+When moisture sensors report less than 15% saturation of the growth medium, drip irrigation systems are activated, dispersing collected rainwater or treated greywater from the facility.
+The roof is estimated to reduce summer heat gain by 95% and winter heat loss by 25%.
+The roof is a natural habitat for birds (particularly ground-nesting birds), insects and small mammals.
+There are four hives of bees which pollinate the flowering plants and provide honey for the public plaza restaurant.
+The landscape functionally connects to nearby Stanley Park via a corridor of waterfront parks.

 All wastewater from washrooms, retail, and restaurant activities in the building is reclaimed and recycled for use in toilet and urinal flushing, and green roof irrigation.
 The treatment facility uses a membrane bioreactor process, manufactured and supplied by GE/Zenon, consisting of two 2-zone (anoxic/oxic) bioreactor tanks (with internal recycle) and an ultra-filtration (hollow-fibre) membrane tank, followed by a chlorine contact tank that serves to remove colour and disinfect the reclaimed water.
 The treatment system is designed for an average daily flow of 75 m3 per day, and maximum flows of up to 150 m3 per day.
 With the City of Vancouver 2012 commercial metered water and sewer rates at $2.803 and $1.754, respectively, the convention centre can save over $21,000 per month in utility fees through water reuse.
 One of the biggest operating challenges when the facility first started up was the ability to maintain the treatment plant bacteria in a healthy condition during lengthy periods (e.g. late December through mid-January) with limited wastewater to feed the treatment plant due to limited convention activity and concurrent wastewater generation within the building; however, once the restaurants in the building were established this challenge was resolved.